 Project Number: 052

-Category: Aircraft Technology Innovation, Emissions, Alternative Fuels
+Category: Aircraft Technology Innovation, Combustion Products, Alternative Fuels

-All-electric battery-powered aircraft offer the potential to eliminate the direct combustion emissions associated with aviation.
+All-electric battery-powered aircraft offer the potential to eliminate the direct combustion products associated with aviation.
 Development efforts for such aircraft are under way especially for regional and short-haul missions.
 For long-haul flights with large energy requirements, the specific energy and power capabilities of available battery technologies currently limit the feasibility of all-electric aircraft at airliner-scale.
 An alternative means of using electricity to power aviation are fuels produced from electricity.
 For example, electricity can be used to convert carbon (e.g., atmospheric CO2 or carbon from biomass) and hydrogen (from electrolysis) into liquid drop-in electrofuels.
 In addition, cryogenic non-drop-in fuels (e.g. hydrogen) can be produced from renewable sources.

 Annual Reports